- Time length

 SAD Onboarding Design

-Though our team all worked on various parts of the app, I soley designed the finalized Seasonal Affective Disorder section.
+I soley designed the finalized Seasonal Affective Disorder section.
 I changed the overall look of this section to keep up with our minimalist theme and make sure there was room to include information on Seasonal Affective Disorder.
 There is a link to a PDF from the National Institute for Mental Health so our users can educate themselves on this disorder.

 Home